OsbornePro/ELK-SIEM/README.md

 # Elastic (ELK) static v7.12
+### WORK IN PROGRESS
-This directory contains code to run an Elastic stack
+This directory contains code to run an Elastic stack.
+It is not yet complete and should not be assumed for use in a production environment.

 ## Updated
-This repo has been updated on 4/14/2021
+This repo has been updated on 4/16/2021

 ## Generate a CA Certificate
 ```bash